Flexing with Monty

-Flexing with Monty is a 2010 comedy-drama film starring Trevor Goddard, Rudi Davis and Sally Kirkland.
+Flexing with Monty is a 2010 American comedy-drama film starring Trevor Goddard, Rudi Davis and Sally Kirkland.
 Shooting started in 1994 and was finally completed in 2008 during which both the film's male lead (Trevor Goddard), and the original producer died.

 Plot

 Monty, a physical education instructor at a local university, lives with his teenage brother, Bertin, whom he has raised alone.
 Monty is obsessed with body building and he compulsively works out every day.
 Lilith, a mysterious woman, enters the brothers' lives and she pits Monty against Bertin, forcing the two brothers into conflict.